Non-Gaussianity in rapid-turn multi-field inflation: Analysis of Perturbations

 with $S_{\rm type}(k_1, k_2, k_3)$ called \textit{the shape function}.
-The shape function sets the size of non-Gaussianity as a function of the triangle formed by the three-momenta $(\vec k_1, \vec k_2, \vec k_3)$ and encodes information about specific dynamics that produces non-Gaussianity \cite{Babich:2004gb}.
+The shape function sets the size of non-Gaussianity as a function of the triangle formed by the three-momenta $(\vec k_1, \vec k_2, \vec k_3)$ and encodes information about specific dynamics that produce non-Gaussianity \cite{Babich:2004gb}.

 In this work we quantify the amount of non-Gaussianity by the parameter

 and drop the superscript `loc' from now on to highlight that the parameter $f_{\rm NL}$ generally depends on details of the shape function and acquires a scale dependence.
 A scale dependence happens due to the non-linear evolution of initially Gaussian fluctuations after horizon crossing and/or when Gaussian fields constituting the system have different scale dependence \cite{Byrnes:2009pe}.
 When the non-Gaussianity is generated by local interactions on superhorizon scales, i.e. the bispectrum has a local form of Eq. \eqref{Blocal}, $f_{\rm NL}$ from Eq. \eqref{fNLdef} reduces to $f_{\rm NL}^{\rm loc}$ that is just a number.